Anuj-er/Introductory-C-Programming-Specialization/README.md

 ## Contact Information

-If you encounter any problems or have any questions, you can contact Anuj Kumar on Instagram at "_nujsiwach_".
+If you encounter any problems or have any questions, you can contact Anuj Kumar on Instagram at [LINK]{https://www.instagram.com/_anujsiwach_?igsh=MWZzOHpxMnJ2NWIxMg%3D%3D&utm_source=qr}

 Email- "anujkumar142000@gmail.com"
 ## Happy learning!